dkadetov/strimzi-kafka-connect/docs/HOW-TO-DEBEZIUM.md

-<h1 id="top">Brief instructions on how to work with Debezium PostgreSQL Connector</h1>
+<h1 id="top">Brief instructions on how to work with the Debezium PostgreSQL Connector</h1>

 **Table of Contents**
 - [How to add new tables to an existing Kafka connector](#how-to-add-new-tables-to-an-existing-kafka-connector)